 Athletics programs are a huge component of American high school life.
-While residing on Elizabeth Avenue, Central High had record breaking seasons in football, baseball, and track.
+While residing on Elizabeth Avenue, Central High had record-breaking seasons in football, baseball, and track.
 Notably, alumni Jim Beatty (Graduate of 1953) was the first male track runner to run the four-minute mile on an indoor track.
-By 1954, Central High School was moved out of the Elizabeth Avenue facility and relocated to the then-newly built Garinger High School.
-Central Piedmont still has a thriving relationship with Garinger High School with opportunities for high school students to obtain college credit at any of our campuses!
+By 1959, Central High School was moved out of the Elizabeth Avenue facility and relocated to the then-newly built Garinger High School.
+Central Piedmont still has a thriving relationship with Garinger High School, providing opportunities for high school students to obtain college credit at any of our campuses.